srpouyet/exactonline-api-ruby-client/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+## Testing

+We use Rspec for normal unit testing.
+We aim for coverage above 90%.
+Also the current suite should succeed when you commit something.
+We use Rubocop for style checking, this should also succeed before you commit anything.

+We're also experimenting with Mutation testing, which alters your code to test if your specs fail when there's faulty code.
+This is important when you alter a vital part of the code, make sure the mutation percentage is higher than 80%.
+To run a part of the code with mutant run the follwing
+`mutant --include lib/elmas --require elmas --use rspec Elmas::ClassYoureWorkingOn`

+To test the vital classes run this
+`mutant --include lib --require elmas --use rspec Elmas::Response Elmas::Client Elmas::Utils Elmas::Resource Elmas::Request Elmas::Parser Elmas::Config`
+This will take a few minutes

+When you're editing code it's advised you run guard, which watches file changes and automatically runs Rspec and Rubocop.

 ## Hoppinger

 This gem was created by [Hoppinger](http://www.hoppinger.com)